thedeepakgupta/device_util_plus/README.md

 # Device Utils

-`device_utils` is a Flutter plugin that provides essential device information, network utilities, storage details, and battery status for both Android and iOS platforms.
+`device_util_plus` is a Flutter plugin that provides essential device information, network utilities, storage details, and battery status for both Android and iOS platforms.
 It supports **real-time updates** for battery and network status using EventChannels.

 ---